bareos/bareos/docs/manuals/source/IntroductionAndTutorial/InstallingBareosWebui.rst

 -  Backup Jobs

-   -  Start, cancel, rerun and restore from.
+   -  Start, cancel, rerun and restore from

    -  Show the file list of backup jobs

--  Restore files by browsing through a filetree of your backup jobs.
+-  Restore files by browsing through a filetree of your backup jobs

-   -  Merge your backup jobs history and filesets of a client or use a single backup job for restore.
+   -  Merge your backup jobs history and filesets of a client or use a single backup job for restore

    -  Restore files to a different client instead of the origin